gamontal/hackernews-cli/README.md

 ```

 ##Usage Examples
 Typing `hns --help` will list all the available commands.
-You can type `hns --help TASK` to get help for a specific command.

 ####Get the latest top 5 posts